 “You’re the best example I think I’ve ever seen of the Pharisee who sits at the front of the synagogue giving thanks for not being a sinner like everyone else.”

 “I figured you were a Baptist organization.
 You are nothing more than modern day Pharisees!
 Judgmental ignorant people.
 Get a grip.”

-To label a Bible-believing Christian who is passionate to honor Christ and to obey God’s Word a Pharisee is a slander, because the error of Phariseeism was not their zeal to obey the Scripture.
-They had no such zeal.
-They were zealous, rather, to create their own religious system and to exalt their own self-righteousness.
+To label a Bible-believing Christian who is passionate to honor Jesus Christ and to obey God’s Word a Pharisee is a vicious slander.
+The error of the Pharisee was not his zeal to obey the Scripture.
+He had no such zeal.
+He was zealous, rather, to create his own religious system and to exalt his own self-righteousness.